labscript-suite/prawn_digital_output/README.md

 Firmware supports the use of an external clock.
 This prevents any significant phase slip between a pseudoclock and this digital output controller if their clocks are phase synchronous.
 By default, the clock accepts a 100 MHz LVCMOS clock input.

 ## Example:
-Below programs sets one output high for 1 microsecond, then low while setting the next output high for 1 microsecond (64 in hex = 100 in decimal) for 6 outputs, then stopping:
+Below program sets one output high for 1 microsecond, then low while setting the next output high for 1 microsecond (64 in hex = 100 in decimal) for 6 outputs, then stopping:

 Commands (`\n` explicitly denotes newline/pressing enter):